Originally published January 27, 2020 and updated June 27, 2023. The original post was a sponsored Wayfair Homemaker collaboration.

 I have a confession.
 I adore office supplies the way other people love shoes.
 In addition to my office supplies addiction, I have 3 children and had collected binders, paper, pens, etc. on sale for them for years.

 Here’s the the thing.
 Only one of my children is still at home.
 I no longer need the same stock of school supplies that I needed a few years ago.
+Because I no longer need an almost office supply store in my home, these excess items had become clutter.

 - If I let this go, who could put this item to use right now?